 Guidelines by the Housing and Development Board (HDB) of Singapore.
 Why?
 It’s HDBs utmost concern and responsibility that whatever you do to your home, it doesn’t mess up the structural integrity of the entire building that your home, and a million other others, and situated in.
 So, if you want to get started renovating, here are 7 things you’ll most likely need a HDB permit for.

-What are HDB Permits?
+What Are HDB Permits?

 These little things are essentially permission slips from HDB to make structural changes in your home.
 Most changes you make to your home WITHOUT one of these will have to be returned to its original state.
 That said, not every change you make requires a permit.
 Just be mindful that regardless of whether or not you need a permit, there are still guidelines for what you can or can’t do.
 For a specific list, there’s a helpful list at HDB’s Residential Guidelines.